rosieh19/reading-notes/README.md

 These are reading notes

 What is markdown?
-Cool things you can do: lists
+Cool things you can do:
-- test
-- -1
-- -2
-- -3
 nested code blocks, code blocks, mark down is just text, headings
 -code blocks